Topological insulators and geometry of vector bundles: Geometry of quantum states

 \subsection{Geometric phase}

-So far, all vector bundles we have looked at were formed by real vector spaces, perhaps described in terms of complex numbers and interpreted quantum mechanically.
-Now we are going to consider inherently quantum mechanical complex vector bundles.
+As discussed above, the geometric picture of the electromagnetic field is based on an abstract complex line bundle over the spacetime.
+Now we are going to consider quantum mechanical vector bundles of a different kind.
 They arise as collections of eigenspaces of a quantum system over a \defn{parameter space}.
-Each point of this space corresponds to a set of values of some parameters that control the Hamiltonian of the system.
-Then variation of parameters can be thought of as traversing a path in the parameter space.
-Adiabatic evolution of an eigenstate over a cyclic path will result in the appearance of a phase, similar to the daily rotation angle of the Foucault pendulum.
-Moreover, both phenomena stem form the restriction of the evolution to some subspace, and we will discuss this analogy in detail.
+Each point of this space corresponds to a set of values of some parameters, which control the Hamiltonian of the system.
+The variation of the parameters can be thought of as traversing a path in the parameter space.
+The adiabatic evolution of an eigenstate over a cyclic path will result in the appearance of a phase factor, similar to the daily rotation angle of the Foucault pendulum.
+Moreover, both phenomena stem from the restriction of the evolution to some subspace.
+We will discuss this analogy in detail and provide a dictionary between the two settings.